-The No Child Left Behind (NCLB) Act of 2001 brings some clarity to what an effective school is in a contextual sense because of the accountability system that was created.
-According to the accountability rating of NCLB, an Exemplary rating suggests that a school has met specific guidelines, scores, and has achieved academic success.
-An Exemplary school is the highest accountability rating on the No Child Left Behind (NCLB) Act scale.
-A school is rated Exemplary when all students including subgroups achieve mastery of 90% in English, social studies, mathematics, and science portions of TAKS.
+The No Child Left Behind (NCLB) Act of 2001 brings some clarity to what an effective school is in a contextual sense because of the accountability system that was created in order best serve students.
+According to the accountability rating of NCLB, an Exemplary rating suggests that a school has met specific guidelines, scores, and has achieved academic success that has been set by the state.
+An Exemplary school is the highest accountability rating on the NCLB Act scale.
+A school is rated Exemplary when all students including subgroups achieve mastery of 90% in English, social studies, mathematics, and science portions of the Texas Assessment of Knowledge and Skills (TAKS).
 In addition, an Exemplary school has at least 95% of the freshman cohort graduate four years later (TEA, 2008a).
 The rating below Exemplary is Recognized.
 In a Recognized school, all students including subgroups achieve mastery of 75% or more in English, social studies, mathematics, and science portions of TAKS.
 In addition, 85% of the freshmen cohort will graduate in four years (TEA, 2008c).
 The third rating is an Academically Acceptable (AA) school or campus where all students including subgroups achieve mastery of 70% in English, 65% pass social studies, 50% pass mathematics, and 45% pass science portions of TAKS.
 The high school campus needs 75% graduation rate to be considered Academically Acceptable (TEA, 2008d).
 An Academically Unacceptable (AU) school is the lowest accountability rating and schools receiving this ranking have failed to meet the minimum requirements.
 Schools are also rated on subgroup performance.
 Subgroups are students who are classified as special education students, English Language Learner (ELL) students, and economically disadvantaged students.
 NCLB mandates that subgroups perform at the recommended standard, and if schools fail to help these students, the school's accountability rating will be adversely affected.